docker/docs/desktop/extensions/index.md

 ## Prerequisites

-Docker Extensions are available as part of Docker Desktop 4.8.0 or a later release.
+Docker Extensions are available as part of Docker Desktop 4.8.0 and later releases.
 [Download and install Docker Desktop 4.8.0 or later](../release-notes.md).